Ranking the 10 Most Shocking Scandals in College Basketball History

 Later that year, the Wildcats' football program came under scrutiny after four other football players were charged with perjury in regards to betting on their own games during the 1994 season.

 7. Boston College's Point-Shaving Scheme

-In a point-shaving scandal that significantly trumps the arrangement at Northwestern, four Boston College players became embroiled in a betting scheme conceived by gamblers Henry Hill, brothers Rocco and Tony Perla, and Paul Mazzei.
+In a point-shaving scandal that significantly trumps the arrangement at Northwestern, three Boston College players became embroiled in a betting scheme conceived by gamblers Henry Hill, Rocco and Tony Perla, and Paul Mazzei.
 Some had connections to various upper-level gambling circles and some were connected to the mob.

-Ultimately, BC players Rick Kuhn, Jim Sweeney, Joe Streater and eventually leading-scorer Ernie Cobb were all in on it.
+Ultimately, BC players Rick Kuhn, Jim Sweeney and leading-scorer Ernie Cobb were implicated, though Cobb was acquitted of sports bribery and Sweeney was never charged.
 As the plan went, each player was to be paid $2,500 for each game the Eagles successfully failed to cover the spread throughout various pre-determined games in the 1978-79 season.

 In essence, the gambling side would bank on Boston College’s ability to win, but to win by less than the betting line predicted.
 In total, the group had fixed or attempted to fix nine Boston College games.

 After both parties made substantial gains, Hill was eventually arrested and became a government informant in hopes of immunity.
 Thanks to him, we have this piece from Sports Illustrated in 1981.